seebi/rdf.sh/README.md

 The edit command uses the `EDITOR` variable to start the editor of your choice with a prepared turtle file.
+You can change the content of that file (add or remove triple) and you can use any prefix you've already declared via config or which is cached.
+Used prefix declarations are added automatically afterwards and the file is the PUTted to the server.

 <a name="webid"></a>
 ### WebID requests